Panic Disorder and Agoraphobia

 - Anxiety about having a panic attack and being in places or situations where escape may be difficult or embarrassing or help may not be available.
 Agoraphobia includes fears of being home alone, in crowds, standing in line, driving over bridges, or traveling on public transportation, or in a car.

-Dr. Diane E. Sholomskas, Dr. Christina J. Taylor, Dr. Stuart J. Sokol, specialize in time-limited focused, cognitive-behavioral treatments for Panic Disorder with and without Agoraphobia.
+Dr. Diane E. Sholomskas and Dr. Christina J. Taylor specialize in time-limited focused, cognitive-behavioral treatments for Panic Disorder with and without Agoraphobia.

-Dr. Sholomskas, Dr. Taylor, and Dr. Sokol are all certified Panic Control Therapists, specializing in effective science based treatment for panic disorder.
+Dr. Sholomskas and Dr. Taylor are both certified Panic Control Therapists, specializing in effective science based treatment for panic disorder.

 Dr. Sholomskas has also developed and co-authored the Multicenter Collaborative Panic Anxiety Scale.